wp-plugins/bepro-listings/readme.txt

 * 404 Error - Unfortunately, wordpress has an existing issue with custom post types.
 If Listing pages produce a 404 error, try resetting your permalink settings in the admin.
 Simply re-save them your current settings so that they are reset for all urls.
 The option is under your settings menu.

+Visit the plugin page for examples and details http://beprosoftware.com/products/bepro-listings/

 == Installation ==